 "vividly toned and textured instrumental re-imaginings of the songs of Joni Mitchell, through which you can virtually hear the singer herself, voiced by that muted trumpet."
 The Scotsman

-I guess we have all been on our own, personal journeys this last year and a half, I hope you are all okay.
+I guess we have all been on our own, personal journeys this couple of years, I hope you are all okay.
 Outside of looking out for my family, my priority has been to practice (nearly) every day which has kept my mind together, as well as my trumpet playing!

 During lockdown I also released "Joni" on Marina records.
 I've been passionate about Joni Mitchell's music for many years so it was a real joy to be able to pay tribute to her with my wonderful quartet of Dave Milligan, Calum Gourlay, and Alyn Cosker.
 You can listen to a couple of tracks on my video and listen pages and of course you can buy it in my shop along with all my other recordings.